sizezero/qmk_firmware/kleemann.md

 included old default/keymaps.c minus the keymap and we're back to 96% Maybe this is due to the crazy oled and lighting stuff.
 First get it working, then play with all this crazy stuff.

+## Aeroboard 70

+### One Time

+Double press the PCB button while the keyboard is plugged in.
+This is difficult so you may have to rest the PCB upside down with the edges on some books while the cable is close enough to the daughter board.
+The button is rediculously tiny so use some small, non-metal tool to actually press the button.
+If you do this correctly, a USB drive will conntect to your computer.

+To flash the drive, simply copy a `.uf2` file to the drive.
+It will flash and restart.

+The files you copy onto the drive do not appear to actually show up in future reads of the drive's contents.
+If you read from the USB drive, you will always see the original flashed contents.

+If you add

+    BOOTMAGIC_ENABLE = yes

+to `rules.mk`, you will be able to bring up the USB drive for flashing on a normal `QK_BOOT` (Reset) keycode without having to open up the keyboard and double press the PCB.

+### Regular Build

+    make clean
+    make eason/aeroboard:default
+    make eason/aeroboard:kleemann

+Press reset to bring up the USB drive.

+Copy the compiled `.uf2` file in the QMK root directory to the flash drive.

 # Misc Notes